ThoughtWorksInc/each/README.md

 ## Motivation

-There is a macro library [Stateless Future](https://github.com/qifun/stateless-future) that provide `await` for asynchronous programming.
+There is a macro library [Stateless Future](https://github.com/qifun/stateless-future) that provides `await` for asynchronous programming.
 `await` is a mechanism that transform synchronous-like code into asynchronous expressions.
 C# 4.5, ECMAScript 7 and Python 3.5 also support the mechanism.

 The `await` mechanism in Stateless Future is implemented by an algorithm called [CPS transform](https://en.wikipedia.org/wiki/Continuation-passing_style).
 When learning [scalaz](https://scalaz.github.io/scalaz/), we found that the same algorithm could be applied for any monadic expression, including `Option` monad, `IO` monad, and `Future` monad.
 So we started this project, Each.

-Each is a superset of `await` syntax, as Each support multiple types of monads, while `await` only works with `Future`.
+Each is a superset of `await` syntax.
+Each supports multiple types of monads, while `await` only works with `Future`.
 When we perform a CPS transform for monadic expression with the `Future` monad, the use case looks almost the same with the `await` syntax in [Stateless Future](https://github.com/qifun/stateless-future)

 For example: